Learn how to become a cybersecurity data analyst and the benefits of working in cybersecurity.

 Strengthening security vulnerabilities

-Working as a cybersecurity data analyst involves demonstrating your skills in data analysis and putting that into the context of cybersecurity, along with relevant experience, qualifications, and certifications.
+Working as a cybersecurity data analyst involves demonstrating your skills in data analysis and applying them to the context of cybersecurity, along with gaining relevant experience, qualifications, and certifications.

 Let’s examine each step in more detail to help you envision the path forward.

 Cybersecurity data analysts have a specific skill set that blends both technical skills and workplace skills.
-To secure a role, you must build and demonstrate these skills:
+Furthermore, research by ISC2 reveals a significant gap between the number of skilled cybersecurity professionals and their demand [6].
+To secure a role, consider building and demonstrating these skills:

 Network security